 That is individual to each person.
 Depending on what you bring to therapy and what changes/ differences you would to make in your life.

 Can I talk about anything?

 Yes.
 In the therapeutic relationship I offer professional boundaries, safe, confidential and non-judgmental space, where you can discuss anything, no matter how shameful or strange it may feel.

 What is the benefit of using the creative arts in therapy?

-The arts ( art, clay, sandplay, postcards, music, poetry, drama, puppetry, dance-movement) offer safe and contained way how to express and process feelings, which can sometimes be difficult to articulate or find the right words for.
+The arts ( art, clay, sandplay, postcards, music, poetry, drama, puppetry, movement) offer safe and contained way how to express and process feelings, which can sometimes be difficult to articulate or find the right words for.

 Do I have to use the arts?

 No. It is entirely up to you whether you choose to use any arts media to support your work in therapy.